Historic Preservation (HSPV)

 HSPV 7380 Conservation Seminar: Wood

-Prior to the twentieth century, most structures found in the built environment relied upon wood as a primary material for both structural members and decorative features.
-An understanding of the physical properties as well as the historic application of this organic material provides the basis for formulating solutions for a wide spectrum of conversation issues.
-As the scope of preserving wooden structures and wooden architectural elements is continually broadened, new methods and technology available to the conservator together allow for an evolving program - one that is dependent upon both consistent review of treatments and more in-depth study of craft traditions.
-This course seeks to illustrate and address material problems typically encountered by stewards of wooden cultural heritage - among them structural assessment, bio-deterioration, stabilization and replication techniques.
-Through a series of lectures and hands-on workshops given by representative professionals from the fields of wood science, conservation, entomology, engineering, and archaeology, theoretical and practical approaches to retaining wooden materials will be examined with the goal to inform the decision-making process of future practicing professionals.
+Globally, spanning ancient history to present day, most structures found in the built environment rely upon wood as a primary material for both structural and finish components.
+An understanding of the physical properties as well as the historic application of this organic material provides the basis for formulating solutions for a broad spectrum of contemporary conservation issues.
+As the scope of preserving wooden structures and wooden architectural elements is continually expanded, new methods and technology available to the conservator together allow for an evolving program – one that is dependent upon both consistent review of treatments and further study of craft traditions.
+This course seeks to illustrate and address material problems typically encountered by stewards of wooden built heritage; among them structural assessment, bio-deterioration, stabilization, and replication techniques.
+Through a series of lectures and labs on subjects of wood science, diagnostics, entomology, engineering, and archaeology, theoretical and practical approaches to retaining wooden materials will be examined with the goal to inform the decision-making process of future practicing professionals.

 Spring